 - Contact people who can provide information to the assessor where necessary and make sure they are available for consultation.

 - Make sure that the assessor has full access to the collection for the time that he or she is conducting the assessment.

-An average Significance Assessment will involve a site visit (2 days) and a written report (4-5 days).
+An average SA will involve a site visit (2 days) and a written report (4-5 days).

-During the site visit the assessor will assess the physical condition of the collection (acceptable percentage), the veracity of its accompanying documentation and the relationship between the museum building(s) and the collection.
-Normally the assessor will not have time to consult the community and record comments and ideas about the collection during this period.
-This should be undertaken by museum/ library/archive/gallery personnel beforehand and be available to the assessor.
+During the site visit the assessor will assess the physical condition of the collection (acceptable percentage), the veracity of its accompanying documentation and the relationship between the organisation building(s) and the collection.
+Normally the assessor will not have time to check provenance, related stories (community comments), etc - this should be undertaken as fully as possible by the organisation beforehand and be available to the assessor.

 If the assessor requires some funding up-front, only make a partial payment (50%).
 Retain the final payment (50%) until you’ve had a chance to read the draft report and ensure that it meets your requirements.

-The Significance Assessment report should provide sufficient information to enable collection management priorities to be established and include Significance Statements that clearly identify the history, themes, importance, meaning and value of the collection.
-If you intend to apply for future Community Heritage Grants, you will be required to submit the Significance Assessment report with your application.
+The SA should lead to a report that provides sufficient information to enable collection management priorities to be established, and include significance statements that clearly identify the history, themes, importance, meaning and value of the collection.
+If you intend to apply for future CHG grants, you will be required to submit the SA report with your application.

 CHG recommends that the report should contain the following content: